Expedited Trucking: When Time is Critical

 Trucking = Big Business

 The trucking industry is one of the largest revenue producers in our nation’s economy.
-Its workers make up about 6% of the U.S. workforce.
-Impressively, with 36.9 million trucks registered and used for business purposes, this industry hauls roughly 70% of all goods within the United States.
+Its workers account for 5.8% of the overall U.S. workforce.
+Impressively, with 13.86 million single-unit and combination trucks registered and used for business purposes, this industry hauls roughly 72.6% of all goods within the United States.

 Essential Cargo